brentgroves/status/2024/week13.md

 - Research HTTP and TCP using GoLang libraries
 - Research OAuth2 and OIDC using Github and Azure Identity Platforms.
 - Research HTMX to create SPA.
-- Go web app in aks and teams
+- Go web app in AKS and teams
-- azgraph api using certificate
+- azgraph API using certificate
 - rsdw on reports5 in k8s
 - add Azure app registration code to az CLI bash script
 - Install OpenStack/K8s cluster on 3 R620s